RSA Public Key Demo

 Addendum March 21, 2012: A viewer recently asked about converting RSA keys back to integer values because he wants to incorporate them into Java code.
 I'm not sure of the details, but I could tell him that if using standard 64 bit integers, this is only feasible for keys which are less that 263-1, 1ithe maximum 64 bit integer value.
 So, only keys up to 63 bits could be so converted.
 In the process of reviewing the code I did however find a number documentation errors which I corrected and posted as an update today.
 No other changes except to the description text screens.

 June21, 2012: Program was reposted today with more cleanup of button placement and labels.
-Also, then "big integer" random number generation routines have been moved to the standard UBigIntsV3 unit and updated with the new release of the DF library unit, DFFLIBV14.
+Also, then "big integer" random number generation routines have been moved to the standard UBigIntsV3 unit and updated with the new release of the DFF library unit, DFFLIBV14.

 Running/Exploring the Program